SugamSagar-DS458/TheDeveloperArena-Internship-Projects/Week3-sales_data/analysis_report.md

 This project provides a comprehensive exploratory data analysis (EDA) pipeline for retail sales data [cite: 1].
 The primary objective is to load, clean, and analyze transactional data to extract actionable business metrics.

 **Key Objectives:**
-1. Compute the **Total Revenue** generated across all transactions [cite: 1].
+1. Compute the **Total Revenue** generated across all transactions.
-2. Identify the **Best Selling Product** based on total sales volume [cite: 1].
+2. Identify the **Best Selling Product** based on total sales volume.
-3. Determine the **Best Performing Region** to understand geographical market strengths [cite: 1].
+3. Determine the **Best Performing Region** to understand geographical market strengths.
-4. Generate professional visualizations to easily communicate these metrics to stakeholders [cite: 1].
+4. Generate professional visualizations to easily communicate these metrics to stakeholders.

 ---